 There can only be one application per household at a time.
 If you change your mind and decide you want to apply another way, you’ll have to start the process over.

-If you apply online you’ll need electronic copies of all of your documents (you can use a scanner, or take photos of them).
+If you apply online, you’ll need electronic copies of all of your documents (you can use a scanner, or take photos with your phone).
+You will need to send us your documents with your online application.

 Applying by mail